Indianapolis Motor Speedway race results: MotoAmerica (2020)

-The MotoAmerica Twins Cup series race was originally scheduled as a companion event to Motorcycles on Meridian in 2020.
-After Motorcycles on Meridian was canceled due to the 2019-20 coronavirus pandemic, the race occurred anyway in front of a limited number of spectators.

-MotoAmerica Liqui Moly Junior Cup (2020)

-The MotoAmerica Liqui Moly Junior Cup series races were originally scheduled as a companion event to Motorcycles on Meridian in 2020.
-After Motorcycles on Meridian was canceled due to the 2019-20 coronavirus pandemic, the races occurred anyway in front of a limited number of spectators.
-This series is an entry level class exclusively designated for riders younger than 25 years old.

-Dirt Track
+Dirt track

-Bryan Clauson Classic (2018–2019, 2021–)
+Bryan Clauson Classic (2018–2019, 2021–present)

-In 2018, the Speedway added a .200 mile dirt track near Turn 3.
+In 2018, the Speedway added a 0.200 mile dirt track near Turn 3.
 It hosts an annual United States Auto Club-sanctioned midget invitational event, the Bryan Clauson Classic, featuring two races, the Stoops Pursuit and the Driven2SaveLives BC39.

 The Stoops Pursuit is a 25-lap elimination race split into five stages of five green flag laps each.
 Eliminations occur when a car stops and causes a safety car at any time, and at the end of each stage, any car that lost track position or the last place driver.
-The winner winner earns $1,500 plus an extra $100 for each position gained.
+The winner earns $1,500 plus an extra $100 for each position gained.

-The Driven2SaveLives BC39 is a 39-lap race, with a winner's prize of $15,000.
+The Driven2SaveLives BC39 is a 39-lap race, with a winner's prize of $20,039.
 The starting field is based on heat race results and passing points.

-NOTE: The 2019 Stoops Pursuit was scored as of 24 laps because the red flag waved on the final lap and two cars were stalled after collisions, leaving just one car running at the end of the event.
+Note: The 2019 Stoops Pursuit was scored as of 24 laps because the red flag waved on the final lap and two cars were stalled after collisions, leaving just one car running at the end of the event.

-Race win milestones

-Multiple victories

-41 participants (38 drivers and 3 motorcycle riders) have each won three or more races at the Indianapolis Motor Speedway: